-In response to the COVID-19 pandemic, the Crisis Management Team (CMT) was convened on 17 March 2020 under the Co-operative's Business Continuity Plan.
-Its objective is to manage the Co-operative through the crisis under the oversight and direction of the Board.
-The CMT comprises the Board Chair, the Risk Chair, Executive Team and Chief Risk Officer.
+In response to the COVID-19 pandemic, the Crisis Management Team (CMT) was first convened on 17 March 2020 under the Cooperative's Business Continuity Plan.
+Its Members comprised the Board Chair, Risk Chair, Executive Team and Chief Risk Officer.